Opponents: Leeds United

 How to get there:

-Train journeys from King’s Cross to Leeds take between two-and-a-half and three hours each way, depending on the route supporters opt to take.
-At the time of writing, super off-peak tickets are £110.00 for adults and £55.00 for children, though two advance singles look more reasonable at around £58.00 and £29.00.
+Train journeys from King’s Cross to Leeds take between two and two-and-a-half hours each way, depending on the route supporters opt to take.
+At the time of writing, super off-peak tickets are £110.00 for adults and £55.00 for children.
 Upon arrival, fans will be able to pick up the R2 matchday shuttle operated by First Leeds Buses, which departs from Sovereign Street, adjacent to the station, and costs £3 for adults and £1.50 for children and OAPs.
 Buses run frequently after the match and single tickets are priced at £2 for adults and £1 for children/OAPs.
 The club’s website also states that bus numbers 51, 52 and 55 travel from Leeds City centre, along Elland Road and stop outside of the ground, though bus stops are suspended outside the ground one hour before and one hour after a home match.
 Elland Road is also just 12 miles from Leeds Bradford airport for those who might wish to travel by air.

 Where to eat/drink: